 - Budget and Budget Rationale for Collaborators and for Digital Tools.
+See above.
 The proposed budget should be accompanied by a rationale for individual items and a note on their priority, detailing the highest to the lowest priority.

 *Please detail your level of competency and experience with the digital tools and platforms cited in your proposal.
 If you do not have existing competency or experience with the proposed tools, please outline your plans for how you will develop sufficient competency.
 If uncertain about where or how to develop the required skills, we encourage applicants to email the OSC in the UW Libraries to set up a consultation appointment before applying.